ahampriyanshu/ahampriyanshu.github.io/_posts/dsa/2022-04-29-dsa-part-4-pointers-preprocessors.md

 This command consumes 12 bytes $\rightarrow$

-* 4 bytes in heap for allocating an integer.
+* 4 bytes in the heap for allocating an integer.
-* 8 bytes in stack for storing the address of the integer allocated in the heap;
+* 8 bytes in the stack for storing the address of the integer allocated in the heap;

 ```cpp
 int main(){